Solidarity Movement with Chile: The arts

 Political art played a central role in the movement.
 Activists used concerts, poster art, and arpilleras to promote Chilean culture, denounce the dictatorship, and support the movement.
 At Glide Church in San Francisco, activists presented a Salvador Allende Memorial Poetry Reading.
 The event took place on October 4, 1973, just one month after the coup.

-In Berkeley, CA in June 1975, Chilean exiles and movement activists joined together to create La Peña Cultural Center.
+In Berkeley, CA in June 1975, Chilean exiles and movement activists joined to create La Peña Cultural Center.
 Traditionally, a Peña is a Chilean meeting place for socially conscious conversation and culture.
 Here, the Bay Area movement held meetings, concerts, and housed their movement office.
 The musicians of Grupo Raíz met at La Peña, and performed around the world to educate about Latin American social struggles.
 The Nueva Canción group's members included Rafael Manriquez, Quique Cruz, Fernando "Feña" Torres, Hector Salgado, and Elizabeth Lichi Fuentes.
 In 1982, the group sang with Pete Seeger for a movement solidarity concert at the Berkeley Community Theatre.